brunocodutra/metal/doc/concepts.md

 in order to actually evaluate an [Expression].
-In general, however, an [Expression] may naturally compute to *nil* for some set of arguments, hence evaluating such an [Expression] leads to a compile time error.
+In general, however, an [Expression] may naturally compute to *nil* for some set of arguments, hence evaluating such an [Expression] leads to a compile-time error.

 An [Expression] which evaluates to some [Value] when invoked with some set of arguments